 Find a Good Time to Start

 Losing weight is a challenge, and requires the same careful consideration that you would give to changing your job, moving, or choosing a college.
 Create a plan that really suits your lifestyle.
 Plan to start during a quiet time in your life, not when work and family responsibilities are likely to be at their peak.
+Start slowly to see how your plan goes and make adjustments as you need to.

 Check With Your Healthcare Provider If You Have Any Medical Problems